Point Bridge I and Point Bridge II

 Point Bridge I

 In 1874, during construction of the Union Bridge over the Allegheny River, a proposal was put forth for a sister bridge to provide access from the Point to the communities on the southern shore of the Monongahela River.
-The Point Bridge Company was formed on November 2, 1874, to design and construct the span.
-Charles Davis was selected as bridge engineer.
+The Point Bridge Company was formed on November 2, 1874, to design and construct the span, with Charles Davis as bridge engineer.

 In May of 1875 the American Bridge Company was awarded the construction contract and work began on August 1.
 The Point Bridge, a stiffened chain suspension span, consisted of four wrought-iron towers, two on each bank, with chains suspended there-from to support the bridge deck.
 The total length of the span was 1,090 feet, with one middle span 800 feet between the towers, and one independent-trussed side span of 145 feet at each shore.